leggedrobotics/grand_tour_box/box_utils/box_converter/huggingface-dataset-conversion/README.md

 ##### Profiling Results

-- 60-70% of the time is spent reading and writing images
+- 60-70% of the time is spent reading and writing images (we can't really improve this)
-- 20% of time is spent inside the mcap message iterator function
+- 20% of time is spent inside the mcap message iterator function (we can't really improve this)
+- 10-15% of the time is spent inside our code (not worth improving)